sparkartgroup-archive/sparkart.js/README.md

 * **key** - The fanclub's API key.
 * **parameters** - The parameters the fanclub is using.
 * **preprocessors** - An object of processsing functions used to be run before data is passed to widget templates.
 This is used internally to normalize dates, add navigation links, and other things.
 Custom preprocessors should be added using the **preprocessors** option, rather than being set manually.
-* **templates** - An object of strings to be used as templates for widgets.
+* **templates** - An object of strings or [precompiled Handlebars templates](http://handlebarsjs.com/precompilation.html) to be used as templates for widgets.
 Custom templates should be set with the **templates** option, rather than being set manually.

 Most of these properties are not set until after the fanclub finishes loading.
 In order to wait for that, use the "load" event.